-In this study, infectious number was simulated with time variables $\alpha(t)$ and $\gamma(t)$ by using SIR model method and ESN to simulate the parameters $\alpha(t)$ and $\gamma(t)$.
+In this study, the infectious number of COVID-19 was simulated with time variables $\alpha(t)$ and $\gamma(t)$ by using SIR model method and ESN to simulate the parameters $\alpha(t)$ and $\gamma(t)$.
 Then, we could express serrate waveform in the test part of infectious number simulation.
+From the additional simulation result, we could show the importance of the simulation of $\gamma(t)$.

 For future works, we need to improve the test accuracy of the parameters $\alpha(t)$ and $\gamma(t)$.
-Especially, we need to improve $\alpha(t)$ simulation.
+Especially, we need to improve $\gamma(t)$ simulation.
 In this study, though we used 100 data for training and other 100 data for testing, these data size might be too small data size for ESN.
-However, to increase the data size is not good method.
+However, to increase the data size is not good solution.
 We will keep using small data size to predict for unknown infectious diseases besides COVID-19.
-To improve $\alpha(t)$ simulation, we will try to use other neural networks such as Convolutional Neural Networks and other Recurrent Neural Networks as well.
+To improve $\gamma(t)$ simulation, we will try to use other neural networks such as other recurrent neural networks as well.